 Lifestyle choices can often help to control blood sugar.

-Eating a healthy diet with plenty of fruit and vegetables, maintaining a healthy weight, and getting at least 150 minutes of moderate-to-intense exercise each week can help.
+Eating a healthy diet with plenty of fruit and vegetables, maintaining a healthy weight, and getting at least 150 minutes of moderate-to-intense exercise each week

 Other tips for controlling blood sugar include: